Fyodor Dostoevsky: Childhood (1821–1836)

 Dostoevsky was introduced to literature at an early age.
 From the age of three, he was read heroic sagas, fairy tales and legends by his nanny, Alena Frolovna, an especially influential figure in his upbringing and his love for fictional stories.
-When he was four his mother used the Bible to teach him to read and write.
-His parents introduced him to a wide range of literature, including Russian writers Karamzin, Pushkin and Derzhavin; Gothic fiction such as the works from writer Ann Radcliffe; romantic works by Schiller and Goethe; heroic tales by Miguel de Cervantes and Walter Scott; and Homer's epics.
+When he was four, his mother used the Bible to teach him to read and write.
+His parents introduced him to a wide range of literature, including the Russian writers Nikolai Karamzin, Alexander Pushkin and Gavrila Derzhavin; Gothic fiction such as the works from the English novelist Ann Radcliffe; romantic works by Friedrich Schiller and Johann Wolfgang von Goethe; heroic tales by Miguel de Cervantes and Walter Scott; and Homer's epics, the Iliad and the Odyssey.
 Dostoevsky was greatly influenced by the work of Nikolai Gogol.
 Although his father's approach to education has been described as strict and harsh, Dostoevsky himself reported that his imagination was brought alive by nightly readings by his parents.

 Some of his childhood experiences found their way into his writings.
 When a nine-year-old girl had been raped by a drunk, he was asked to fetch his father to attend to her.
 The incident haunted him, and the theme of the desire of a mature man for a young girl appears in The Devils, The Brothers Karamazov, Crime and Punishment, and other writings.
 An incident involving a family servant, or serf, in the estate in Darovoye, is described in "The Peasant Marey": when the young Dostoevsky imagines hearing a wolf in the forest, Marey, who is working nearby, comforts him.

+Another memory that Dostoyevsky referred to in his prose was summer trips to his father's estate in the Kashirsky District of the Tula Governorate, which was purchased between 1831 and 1833.

 Although Dostoevsky had a delicate physical constitution, his parents described him as hot-headed, stubborn, and cheeky.
 In 1833, Dostoevsky's father, who was profoundly religious, sent him to a French boarding school and then to the Chermak boarding school.
 He was described as a pale, introverted dreamer and an over-excitable romantic.
 To pay the school fees, his father borrowed money and extended his private medical practice.
 Dostoevsky felt out of place among his aristocratic classmates at the Moscow school, and the experience was later reflected in some of his works, notably The Adolescent.